AssetAlchemy/aa-microservice.template-python/README.md

-# AssetAlchemy - Microservice img python template
+# AssetAlchemy - Microservice img template for python
 This is a template repo for all img microservices based on python that will use the app "AssetAlchemy"

 ## Install dependencies